oracle-livelabs/goldengate/ggma-topologies/cascading-topology-uc-rest-api/cascading-topology-rest-api.md

 This lab assumes that you have completed the tasks in **initial-setup**.

+### Tip

+If you see the error ORA-00257 Archiver Error, then run the following script to remove redundant archive log files from the system and run the application seamlessly:

+1. Navigate to the `scripts/misc' directory.
+2. Run the `rman_delete_archivelog.sh` script.

+After you run this script, you would be able to continue to run the scripts successfully.

 ## Task 1: Set Up Oracle GoldenGate Processes Across Multiple Deployments on Different Databases